sourcegraph/sourcegraph-public-snapshot/client/vscode/CONTRIBUTING.md

-│   └── common                    // Commonly assets that can be shared among different contexts │   └── commands                  // Build and register commands │       └── browserActionsNode    // Browser action commands when running as a regular extension where Node.js is available │       └── browserActionsWeb     // Browser action commands when running as a web extension │   └── file-system               // Build and register the custom file system │   └── settings                  // Extension settings and configurations │   └── webview                   // Components to build the search panel and sidebars │       └── comlink               // Handle communications between contexts │       └── platform              // Platform context for the webview │       └── search-panel          // UI for the homepage and search panel │       └── sidebars              // UI for all the sidebars │       └── theming               // Styling the webview using the predefined VS Code themes │       └── commands.ts           // Commands to build the webview views and panel
+│   └── common                    // Commonly assets that can be shared among different contexts │   └── commands                  // Build and register commands │       └── browserActionsNode    // Browser action commands when running as a regular extension where Node.js is available │       └── browserActionsWeb     // Browser action commands when running as a web extension where Node.js is not available │   └── file-system               // Build and register the custom file system │   └── settings                  // Extension settings and configurations │   └── webview                   // Components to build the search panel and sidebars │       └── comlink               // Handle communications between contexts │       └── platform              // Platform context for the webview │       └── search-panel          // UI for the homepage and search panel │           └── alias             // Alias files for Web extension.
+See README file in this directory for details │       └── sidebars              // UI for all the sidebars │       └── theming               // Styling the webview using the predefined VS Code themes │       └── commands.ts           // Commands to build the webview views and panel